 - Fig. 1.
-A program name which is always displayed when the program is selected when washing.
-This text is programmed when the program number is selected.
-See under the heading "Program name" later on in the handbook. - Fig. 2.
-Informative text which can comprise 120 (101) characters (3 lines in the display window).
+A program name which is always displayed - (94) when the program is selected when washing.
+This text is programmed when the program number i selected.
+See under the heading "Program names" later on in the manual. - Fig. 2.
+Informative text which can comprise 120 - (95) characters (3 lines in the display window).
 This text is displayed when PROG.INFO is pressed after the program is selected.